marcjoha/hyper-gcp-status-line/README.md

 Optionally configure the below settings in `~/.hyper.js`.

 ### Path to `gcloud` and `kubectl`
-Unless specified, `hyper-gcp-statusline` assumes binaries are installed on the global `PATH`.
+Unless specified, `hyper-gcp-status-line` assumes binaries are installed on the global `PATH`.

 ```javascript
 module.exports = {